How To Make Peppers Grow Faster

 Read our detailed article about the best grow lights for peppers here.

-Be sure to position your grow light an appropriate distance above your peppers.
-We use a shelving unit to mount our grow light above our pepper seed trays.
+I built a simple seedling shelf to mount grow lights above our pepper plants.
 The distance from the light to the plants varies from one light to another, so be sure to read the instructions.

 Light is important, but nutrients are equally vital.
 Without proper nutrition, your pepper plants will grow slowly and may develop issues.
 These include yellowing leaves, improper root development, curling leaves and yes, stunted growth.

 With so many options on the market, choosing a fertilizer can be overwhelming.
-However, we always recommend using fertilizer with a healthy amount of nitrogen during younger plant growth.
+However, we always recommend using fertilizer with a higher percentage of nitrogen during younger plant growth.

 Each of these three fertilizers is designed for the different stages of plant development.
-The first stage helps the plants grow plenty of healthy leaves.
+The first stage helps the plants grow plenty of healthy leaves and branches.
 The second helps encourage lots of flowers, and the third accelerates fruit production.

-If you want to learn more about fertilizer for pepper plants, read our article here.
+To learn more about the best fertilizers for pepper plants, read our article here.

 Transplant At The Right Time